SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 		  )
 		  NEAR/15
 		    (
-		      ("crossboundary" OR "crossborder" OR "transboundary" OR "trans-boundary" OR "transborder" OR "interstate") NEAR/5
+		      ("crossboundary" OR "crossborder" OR "cross-boundary" OR "cross-border" OR "transboundary" OR "trans-boundary"
+          OR "transborder" OR "trans-border" OR "interstate")
+		      NEAR/5
 			      ("water basin*" OR "lake*" OR "river*" OR "river basin" OR "stream*" OR "aquifer*" OR "groundwater*"